 So and such can be confusing for English language learners, but the rules are actually quite simple.
-There is no need to make such a big deal about it.

 Avoid Mistakes Using SO and SUCH

 We use so before adjectives and adverbs.
 Adjectives and adverbs give more information about other words.